lbrame/UNIVdockeR/README.md

 ### Using

 This is a Docker image that can be used as a blueprint to run Docker containers on top of it.
-Docker containers are immutable, so it's recommended to save the actual work on the host system.
+Docker containers are meant to be immutable, so it's recommended to save the actual work on the host system.
 These instructions will create a new empty folder and start a container based on this image for simplicity, but you can mount any host directory using the flag `--volume /path/to/host/directory/:/mount/point/on/guest`.

 ```bash
 mkdir univr